Wanderingidea/ATtinyTRNG/README.md

 Cor van Wandelen 4-2023<br>
 ![board](https://user-images.githubusercontent.com/42114791/236681679-c37b7d7e-ece2-4589-a5ea-2ed1f0db1bc8.jpg)

-A small generic True Random Number Generator has been made by combining two random sources on a ATtiny85 board.
+A small, cheap generic True Random Number Generator has been made by combining two random sources on a ATtiny85 board.

 ### Purpose:<br>
 This True Random Number Generator produces high quality non-deterministic random numbers.
 As an example, these numbers can be used to seed a fast (deterministic) pseudo random number generator.